nathggns/Nesting.js/README.markdown

  * All rules not found inside *blocks* will completely kill your website, like, literally.
  * Preformance is probably terrible.
  * The normaliser is extremely restricted, so parsing could die if you write your `CSS` any different from how I do.
- * Haven't even read the official `W3C` syntax for nesting (if there is even one), this is based on the syntax for `SCSS`.
+ * May mess up your overwritten rules, as all blocks are grouped.

 ## Features

-Only the extreme basics of nesting is supported.
-Litterally, the only thing it does is allows the single defining features of nesting.
-Like, not even the typical `&` operator is supported yet.
+ * Only the extreme basics of nesting is supported.
+ * Based on the syntax proposed [here](http://lists.w3.org/Archives/Public/www-style/2011Jun/0022.html)

 ## Note